XLin-NCSU/ST558Project3/README.md

       })
 ```

-## links to .html files of the generated analyses (which will be created by github pages!
-Not you!)
+## Links to Output Files
+The output files of this analysis can be found at following links:
   For example,

   - Analysis for \[College Graduates\]\(college_graduate_analysis.html\).
 Note you should only